yanyusong/Y_DividerItemDecoration/README.md

 ## Features
 * LinearLayoutManager and GridViewLayoutManager are both supported
 * Customize the width and color of the divider
-* Flexibly control the divider of four directions(left、top、right、bottom) of each item to show or not
+* Flexibly control whether need show divider of the four directions(left、top、right、bottom) of each item  or not

 ## Download